 Paul O'Grady: For the Love of Dogs

-Our award-winning primetime ITV show ‘Paul O’Grady: For the Love of Dogs’ follows Paul as he meets some of the homeless dogs within our care.
+Our award-winning primetime ITV show ‘Paul O’Grady: For the Love of Dogs’ will be back on Thursday 1 September at 8.30pm, following Paul as he meets some of the homeless dogs within our care.

 With a mixture of laughter and tears, Paul helps #pogdogs big and small along their journey to finding new homes.
 Each series includes unforgettable moments with our very own Vets Shaun and Phil and Canine Welfare Trainer Ali.